Algorithm Configuration for Structured Pfaffian Settings: Preliminaries

-In contrast to traditional worst-case or average-case algorithm analysis, we assume the existence of an underlying problem distribution $\cD$ over $\cX$, which encapsulates information about the relevant application domain.
-Under such an assumption, our goal is to determine how many problem instances are sufficient to learn the near-optimal parameters of the algorithm for such application-specific problem distribution.
-To this end, {it suffices to} bound the \textit{pseudo-dimension} \cite{pollard2012convergence} of the corresponding utility function class.
+\paragraph{{ Statistical} learning.} In contrast to traditional worst-case or average-case algorithm analysis, we assume the existence of an {unknown} problem distribution $\cD$ over $\cX$, which encapsulates information about the relevant application domain. {Under such an assumption, our goal is to answer the sample complexity question, i.e.\ how many problem instances are sufficient to learn near-optimal hyperparameters of the algorithm for any application-specific problem distribution}.
+To this end, {it suffices to} bound the \textit{pseudo-dimension} \citep{pollard1984convergence} of the corresponding utility function class $\cU$.